OlgaTzedaki/OlgaTzedaki/README.md

 - I’m interested in literally everything under the sun! ranging from tech, to books, to music, to watching netflix ofc
 - my latest obsession: fitness
 - fav music genre: that's non-existent lol.
 My music taste is kinda all over the place
-- let's be friends on insta :) @olgaatzdk
+- let's be friends on insta :) @olgaatzedaki

 <!--- 🌱 I’m currently learning ...
  💞️ I’m looking to collaborate on ...---->